olegabu/fabric-starter/test/testsuite.md

 ## Scenarios

-Scenario is a shel script, which squentially calls a set of code snippets, wich perform some basic operations in the and verify the results.
+Scenario is a shell script, which squentially calls a set of code snippets, which perform some basic operations in the and verify the results.

 ## Features and functions to be tested